Ray tracing (graphics): Ray casting algorithm

 The idea behind ray casting, the predecessor to recursive ray tracing, is to trace rays from the eye, one per pixel, and find the closest object blocking the path of that ray.
 Think of an image as a screen-door, with each square in the screen being a pixel.
 This is then the object the eye sees through that pixel.
 Using the material properties and the effect of the lights in the scene, this algorithm can determine the shading of this object.
 The simplifying assumption is made that if a surface faces a light, the light will reach that surface and not be blocked or in shadow.
-The shading of the surface is computed using traditional 3D computer graphics shading models.
+The shading of the surface is computed using traditional 3-D computer graphics shading models.
 One important advantage ray casting offered over older scanline algorithms was its ability to easily deal with non-planar surfaces and solids, such as cones and spheres.
 If a mathematical surface can be intersected by a ray, it can be rendered using ray casting.
 Elaborate objects can be created by using solid modeling techniques and easily rendered.

 Volume ray casting algorithm

 In the method of volume ray casting, each ray is traced so that color and/or density can be sampled along the ray and then be combined into a final pixel color.

-This is often used when objects cannot be easily represented by explicit surfaces (such as triangles), for example when rendering clouds or 3D medical scans.
+This is often used when objects cannot be easily represented by explicit surfaces (such as triangles), for example when rendering clouds or 3-D medical scans.

 SDF ray marching algorithm

 In SDF ray marching, or sphere tracing, each ray is traced in multiple steps to approximate an intersection point between the ray and a surface defined by a signed distance function (SDF).
 The SDF is evaluated for each iteration in order to be able take as large steps as possible without missing any part of the surface.
-A threshold is used to cancel further iteration when a point has reached that is close enough to the surface.
-This method is often used for 3D fractal rendering.
+A threshold is used to cancel further iteration when a point is reached that is close enough to the surface.
+This method is often used for 3-D fractal rendering.